Juvenile Idiopathic Arthritis - What Happens

 juvenile idiopathic arthritis (JIA) is unpredictable,

-can be mild, causing few problems.
-Symptoms can get worse or disappear without
+especially during the first few years after a child is diagnosed.
+JIA can be mild, causing few problems.
+It can get worse or disappear without

 children have good and bad days.

 Of all children who have JIA, 3 or 4

 out of 10 children will have long-term disability.1

 range from occasional stiffness, the need for pain medicine, and limits on

 physical activity to ongoing JIA and the need for major surgery such as

 joint replacement.
 But for most adults who had JIA as children, any long-term

 problems tend to be mild and don't affect their overall quality of life.